 As a former civil servant (the Ministry of Finance; the Ministry of the Environment in Poland; the National Center of Research and Development) and a representative of Poland to the European Union and the United Nations, Karolina Kulicka is interested in gender equality in public administrations.

-Karolina is a recipient of International Peace Scholarship and stipend programs by the Goethe Institute and the government of Singapore.
+Karolina received the International Peace Scholarship and support from the Goethe Institute and the government of Singapore.
 She is a Public Administration Theory Network Fellow.